Rating: 4.36 / 5 Based on 22 reviews

 Fortunately, there is a solution to this problem.
 Whenever the texts are dynamic, and we are not sure about directionality, we can use <bdi> HTML tag.
 It lets us treat text in isolation from its surroundings.
 In this case, by using <bdi> instead of <p>, the whole text is treated as LTR and the punctuation is fixed.

 The last step would be an app review by someone who natively speaks a given language.
 After all, people who browse websites displayed only in LTR languages might not notice if something’s wrong.
-If you need help with developing a web app you can reach out to the LeanCode team.
+If you need help with React app development you can reach out to the LeanCode team.